Before you go, why not get a free pest control quote...

 Also known as the brown rat, the Norway rat is one of the most common pest rodent species around the world and the most successful mammal in the world after humans.
-If you've seen even one of these rodents, you could have a serious problem that needs to be controlled as soon as possible.
+If you’ve seen one of these rodents, you may have a serious problem that needs to be controlled as soon as possible.
 Learn how to get rid of Norway rats as well as useful information for identifying them and keeping them out.

 Image via Flickr by jans canon